-Item # Project Type Threshold or Trigger 1 Transmission lines New transmission lines that are: greater than 115 Kilovolts and less than 500 Kilovolts and greater than or equal to 50 kilometres greater than or equal to 500 Kilovolts and greater than 2 kilometres and are not associated with a generation facility that the Environmental Screening Process applies to under O. Reg.
-116/01.
+Item # Project Type Threshold or Trigger MNO Comments 1 Transmission lines New transmission lines that are: greater than 115 Kilovolts and less than 500 Kilovolts and greater than or equal to 50 kilometres greater than or equal to 500 Kilovolts and greater than 2 kilometres and are not associated with a generation facility that the Environmental Screening Process applies to under O. Reg.
+No comments at this time on the 5 proposed Electricity Projects.
 2 Transformer stations A new transformer station that is designed to operate at a nominal voltage of greater than 500 Kilovolts.
 3 Hydroelectric facilities A new hydroelectric facility with a capacity greater than or equal to 200 Megawatts.